What is flexible study?

 - You plan a number of courses for the full academic year, but stop during that year (e.g. after two or six months).
 In that case you won't receive a refund of the tuition fees you have been charged.

 - If you intend to take courses that are worth more than 52 ECTS, the surcharge of 15% will make this a more expensive option.

-If you have paid tuition fees to another education institution, you will have to pay the statutory tuition fees again to Utrecht University.
+If you have paid tuition fees to another education institution for 2021-2022, you will have to pay the statutory tuition fees again to Utrecht University.